A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Performance on Simulation

 \subsection{$1\mu${ -}$1p$ Simulated Sample}

 Figure~\ref{fig:mpid-val-1mu1p} shows stacked MPID scores of five particle hypothesis for the $1\mu${ -}$1p$ simulated test dataset.
-One can see that the MPID network provides good separation between track-like and shower-like particles with {\it p} and $\mu^-$ scores concentrated near one and $e^-$ and $\gamma$ piled up near zero.
+A similar plot showing a complementary inverted final-state configuration~($Ne${ -}$N\gamma${ -}$0\mu${ -}$N\pi${ -}$0p$) is shown in Fig.~\ref{fig:PS_14} in appendix~\ref{app1}.
+One can see between Fig.~\ref{fig:mpid-val-1mu1p} and Fig.~\ref{fig:PS_14} the MPID network provides good separation between track-like and shower-like particles with {\it p} and $\mu^-$ scores concentrated near one and $e^-$ and $\gamma$ piled up near zero and vice versa in the complementary sample.

 The plot also shows a good separation between $\mu^-$ and $\pi^\pm$ using MPID, with a low score distribution for $\pi^\pm$.
 Separation between $\mu^-$ and $\pi^\pm$ comes from the fact that $\pi^\pm$ have higher rates of nuclear scattering than the $\mu$, and the $\pi^\pm$ can have a kink point where they decay as noted in Ref.~\cite{ub_singlePID}.
 The network is likely keying primarily off of visible kinks in a particle's trajectory in order to identify $\pi^\pm$ and the absence of visible kinks in a particle trajectory to identify $\mu^-$.
+By checking MPID over a hand scanning of images from a $1\pi^\pm${ -}$1p$ sample, we notice MPID predicts high $\pi^\pm$ score and low $\mu^-$ score when the kink is visible, and vice versa when the kink is not visible.
+Fig.~\ref{fig:pi_mu_score} shows examples of predicting a high $\mu^-$ score for an $1\pi^\pm${ -}$1p$ event where no kink is present and and predicting a high $\pi^\pm$ score for an $1\mu${ -}$1p$ event where the muon scatters and has a kink on its track trajectory.